top of page

 What if I have never been on a team before, and what robotics competitions are there?

-After completing Robotics CORE or an equivalent course, depending on age students have the opportunity to compete in SumoBot, Soccer, Search & Rescue, Joust, etc. There are individual and team competitions options available.
+After completing Robotics CORE or an equivalent course, depending on age students have the opportunity to compete in events such as SumoBot, Soccer, Search & Rescue.
+There are individual and team competitions options available.
 For example, SumoBot can be both individual or teams of up to three, Robotic Soccer is normally teams of 2-3, Search & Rescue 1-2, etc.

 What type of robotics platform are we using?